edwyn-amador/dynamic-json-messages/README.md

   - If you find the replace template isn't fast enough for you, you could implement a simple text replacement on the specific property of the returned object instead.

-  - The "_TemplateGenerator" property functions can be really helpful in many situations as it doesn't require you to know/remember the template structure.
-However, if you'll be constantly generating the template because of the "active" property changing, it'll be better to manually store the template structure in a variable and just be updating it.
+  - The "*_TemplateGenerator*" property functions can be really helpful in many situations as it doesn't require you to know/remember the template structure.
+However, if you'll be constantly generating the template because of the "_active_" property changing, it'll be better to manually store the template structure in a variable and just be updating it.
-    This way the template structure maintains fixed while the "active" property can be constantly changing.
+    This way the template structure maintains fixed while the "_active_" property can be constantly changing.
 This approach ends up by slightly having a better performance.

-  - By default the replace and merge template are both applied on the main thread (specified by the flag arguments "replaceOnWorker" and "mergeOnWorker" on the "_Settings" function).
+  - By default the replace and merge template are both applied on the main thread (specified by the flag arguments "_replaceOnWorker_" and "_mergeOnWorker_" on the "*_Settings*" function).
     This is because it performs faster on the main thread than on a separate web worker due to its execution time cost.
 However, this isn't that noticable either, so by having the option to decide how to apply these templates and by leaving the main thread as default